awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_kill.md

 ## Parameters<a name="mysql_rds_kill-parameters"></a>

  *processID*
-The identity of the connection thread that will be terminated\.
+The identity of the connection thread to be terminated\.

 ## Usage Notes<a name="mysql_rds_kill-usage-notes"></a>